SimonAlling/better-facebook-messenger/README.md

 ## How to install

+### As a userscript

-Permanent installation requires **userscript** support, either natively in the browser or through an extension:
+This method requires **userscript** support, either natively in the browser or through an extension:

 * Chrome: [Tampermonkey][tampermonkey]
 * Firefox: [Greasemonkey][greasemonkey]